-Ben is responsible for the implementation of MAC’s Towards Sustainable Mining (TSM) initiative.
-In his role, he works with members on issues related to corporate responsibility both within Canada and abroad.
-Ben also follows policy development related to wildlife, including biodiversity, species at risk and migratory birds.
-Ben began working in the industry in 2004 at the Myra Falls Operations in British Columbia where he worked as an Environmental Supervisor for the mine.
-Prior to joining MAC in 2011, Ben served as Vice President of Environment and Technical Affairs for the Mining Association of British Columbia and Senior Policy Analyst with Natural Resources Canada.
+As Senior Vice President, Ben is responsible for overseeing MAC’s work related to Public Affairs & Communications and Government Relations.
+Ben has extensive experience in the mining sector and began working in the industry in 2004 at the Myra Falls Operations in British Columbia where he worked as an Environmental Supervisor for the mine.
+Prior to joining MAC, Ben served as Vice President of Environment and Technical Affairs for the Mining Association of British Columbia and was also a Senior Policy Analyst with Natural Resources Canada.
 Ben is a member of both the Minister of International Trade’s Multi-Stakeholder Advisory Body on Responsible Business Conduct and the Responsible Business Alliance’s Responsible Mining Initiative Engagement Team.

 Charles focuses on regulatory and environmental aspects of mining, including mine waste management, effluent quality, and monitoring and mitigating effects on water quality and the aquatic environment.
 Prior to joining MAC, Charles spent 22 years with the Government of Canada, working on issues related to mining and the environment.
 He is experienced in technical and policy aspects related to legacy environmental issues associated with orphaned and abandoned mines, and has extensive experience in regulatory development and implementation.
 A geologist by training, Charles first gained experience in the mining industry working on mineral exploration projects.